mcrco/obsidian/Intro to Theory of Computation/Finite Automata.md

 - $x$ is accepted if there exists a way of inserting $\epsilon$'s into $x$ so that
 - there exists a path of transitions from start to accept state.

-> [!math|{"type":"definition","number":"auto","setAsNoteMathLink":false,"title":"Nondeterministic Finite Automaton","label":"nondeterministic-finite-automaton","_index":1}] Definition 2 (Nondeterministic Finite Automaton).
+> [!definition] Nondeterministic Finite Automaton
+> %% label: nondeterministic-finite-automaton %%
 > $$
 > (Q,\Sigma,\delta,q_{0},F)
 >$$